Hacker News

 This looks great!
 I'd be interested in giving it a try.

-mathuoop6 days ago
+mathuoop6 months ago

 golden layout is the OG JavaScript layout manager, used it for many years beforehand.